pichim/PES_Board/docs/markdown/line_follower.md

 ## **WARNING 1**

 <b>Before attempting to connect the sensor, it is important to carefully review the section [Connection to the PES Board](../markdown/line_follower.md#connection-to-the-pes-board).
 This sensor is highly sensitive, and mishandling during the connection will lead to destruction of the sensor.
-Therefore caution is necessary to avoid damaging the unit!</b>
+Therefore, caution is necessary to avoid damaging the unit!</b>

 ### Connection to the PES Board

-As communication protocol I2C is used.
+As the communication protocol, I2C is used.
 I2C relies on a data pin and a clock pin (more information can be found [here][2]).
 To power the sensor, a voltage of 5V is required.

 Using the following pins is recommended:
 - Data Pin **PB_9**
 - Clock Pin **PB_8**

-[Mbed ST-Nucleo-F446RE</font>][3]
+[Mbed ST-Nucleo-F446RE][3]

 ## **WARNING 2 :-)**

 <b>As previously emphasized, this sensor is highly sensitive, and improper connections can lead to damage.
-It's very important to thoroughly examine the provided pictures illustrating the correct way of the connection from the sensor.</b> <br>
+It's very important to thoroughly examine the provided pictures illustrating the correct way to connect the sensor.</b> <br>

-<b> Take note of the pin descriptions on the sensor.
+<b>Take note of the pin descriptions on the sensor.
 Connect a red power cable to the pin labeled 5V and a black ground cable to the pin labeled GND.</b>
 <p align="center">
     <img src="../images/line_follower_sensor_look.png" alt="Line follower sensor look from above" width="750"/>
 </p>

-To plug the power source you will need to use:
+To plug the power source, you will need to use:

 - 2 m/f jumper wires (black and red)
 <p align="center">